TABurrows/taburrows.github.io/_docs/google-cloud/database-cloud-spanner.md

 Cloud Spanner sends the execution plan to a root server that coordinates the query execution and performs the remote distribution of subplans.

-This execution plan starts with a serialization which orders all values returned.
-Then the plan completes an initial hash aggregate operator to preliminarily calculate results.
-Then a distributed union is executed which DISTRIBUTES SUBPLANS TO REMOTE SERVERS whose splits satisfy ProductId < 100.
-The distributed union sends results to a final hash aggregate operator.
+This execution plan starts with a SERIALIZATION which orders all values returned.
+Then the plan completes an initial HASH AGGREGATE OPERATOR to preliminarily calculate results.
+Then a DISTRIBUTED UNION is executed which DISTRIBUTES SUBPLANS TO REMOTE SERVERS whose splits satisfy ProductId < 100.
+The DISTRIBUTED UNION sends results to a final hash aggregate operator.
 The aggregate operator performs the COUNT aggregation by ProductId and returns results to a serialize result operator.
 Finally a scan is conducted to order the results to be returned.

 Explanation view has:
 |